vuejs/vitepress/docs/en/guide/markdown.md

 ```
 :::

-Also, you may set custom titles globally by adding the following content in site config, helpful if not writing in English:
+Also, you may set custom titles globally by adding the following content to your site config, helpful if not writing in English:

 ```ts
 // config.ts